Massive, $1.8 billion Washington State Convention Center expansion project could run out of money as coronavirus decimates travel and tourism

 Without federal aid, local officials say, the $1.8 billion Washington State Convention Center expansion in downtown Seattle could be out of money by the end of the year, putting 1,000 people out of work and stalling one of the city’s largest-ever construction projects.

 Project managers say the economic crisis induced by the coronavirus means they can’t guarantee they’ll be able to sell $300 million in bonds to finance the rest of the project, which is now about one-third complete.
-Meanwhile, the sprawling construction site on 9th Avenue and Olive Way is snarling traffic and re-routing transit until project close, currently scheduled for mid-2022.
+Meanwhile, the sprawling construction site on 9th Avenue and Olive Way is snarling traffic and re-routing transit until the project winds up, currently scheduled for mid-2022.

-“Delaying construction on the [Convention Center] addition project would have devastating effects on the construction workers working now, on the hospitality industry,” said King County Executive Dow Constantine at the press conference, warning of a “statewide” ripple effect if the project doesn’t receive the assistance it requests.
+“Delaying construction on the addition project would have devastating effects on the construction workers working now, on the hospitality industry,” said King County Executive Dow Constantine at the press conference, warning of a “statewide” ripple effect if the project doesn’t receive the assistance it requests.
 “The visitor industry is the core of our regional economy, with the Convention Center at its heart.”

 So far, the project has been funded by two bonds issued in 2018, worth roughly $1.1 billion, that mature between now and 2058.
-The Convention Center planned to use a tax it collects on hotel room bookings — 9% in Seattle and 2.8% in the remainder of King County — to pay back the debt.
+The Convention Center planned to use revenue from a tax on hotel room bookings — 9% in Seattle and 2.8% in the remainder of King County — to pay back the debt.
+The state Legislature expanded those taxes in 2018, in part to help developers finance the project.

 When the bonds were issued, revenue from that tax had risen by 8% every year since 2010, and the Convention Center was turning away hundreds of events for lack of space.
 Two ratings agencies graded the bonds as high quality, making it less expensive to borrow the money.

-But after the outbreak of the pandemic, downtown hotel revenue fell by 96% over 2019.
+But after the outbreak of the pandemic, downtown hotel revenue fell by 96% from the same period in 2019.
 A quarter of downtown’s 107 hotels have closed temporarily.
 Bookings via sites like Airbnb and VRBO, which are also subject to the lodging tax, plummeted so quickly that owners are now trying to lease their units long-term.

-Nearly 30 national conventions have been cancelled as far out as November; with them are lost the close to 200,000 hotel rooms reserved for attendees, according to Visit Seattle, a private organization deputized by the city to boost tourism.
+Nearly 30 national conventions have been cancelled, as far out as November; with them are lost the close to 200,000 hotel rooms reserved for attendees, according to Visit Seattle, a private organization deputized by the city to boost tourism.
 And Seattle’s cruise season, which was expected to bring 1.3 million people to the city, has been eviscerated.

 As the city’s tourism economy tanks, investors have lost confidence that the Convention Center will be able to pay back what it’s borrowed.
 Yields on the 2018 Convention Center bonds have risen beyond 4%, more than double the yield on 30-year U.S. Treasury bonds, as investors price in the added risk.
 Typically, yields on highly rated municipal bonds are lower than Treasury securities because the interest on munis is tax-exempt.